-How do I watch 4K Ultra HD on my Virgin TV V6 box?
+How do I watch 4K Ultra HD on the Virgin TV V6 box?

 When you’re connecting your new 4K Ultra HD compatible kit to the Virgin TV V6 box, make sure you’re using the right HDMI cables.